 - All copies are provided only for the patron’s private study, scholarship or research use.

 - Should copies be provided to a patron, this action does not constitute permission for the patron to reproduce or publish the copies or to quote extensively from the copies.
-Such permission for ESU owned materials may be obtained by writing to ESU Special Collections and Archives, 1200 Commercial Street, Campus Box 4051, Emporia, KS, 66801.
+Such permission for ESU owned materials may be obtained by writing to ESU Special Collections and Archives, 1 Kellogg Circle, Campus Box 4051, Emporia, KS, 66801.
 Permission to reproduce, republish or quote extensively from material not owned by ESU must be secured from the copyright holder.